 - 1.17 Eysturoy, Faroe Islands

-Places to visit in the Nordics
+Top 17 UNIQUE Places to Visit in the Nordics

 Stockholm makes the largest and the capital city of Sweden.
 It is renowned for its cleanliness.
 You will find numerous parks and buildings that depict amazing beauty and are worth a visit.
 This beautiful city is also known as ‘The Venice of the North.’
 This is because of it being located on fourteen islands on the south-central east coast of Sweden, at the mouth of Lake Malaren.